Alice in Wonderland Syndrome (AIWS) and Migraines

 Specific tastes and smells

 Skewed balance- This might be due the spacial perceptions being distorted so completely such that a person may feel they are standing at an angle to their surroundings, or straight but their surroundings are not straight.
 It is a very funhouse affect on a persons stability.
 Another factor here is vertigo.
 People get that spinning sensation within the head, or external spinning in the environment.
 Or the sense that they are falling, one foot falling through the floor which makes them stumble.
-All which effect balance.
+All which affect balance.
+(However, vertigo is also associated with vestibular migraines.)

 There are even some less common symptoms associated with AIWS.
 Some of which can be hallucinations of solid objects, or auditory hallucinations of voices and music and feelings of unreality.
 In fact it is said AWIS is likely unreported due to the nature of it seeming to be too bizarre and too close to hallucinations that people feel uncomfortable mentioning it.